min69u/Reforestation/README.md

-## What did the Zen Buddist say to the hotdog vendor?
-Make me one with everything.
+## What do you get if you put a duck in a cement mixer?
+Quacks in the pavement.